Integrations

 To manage API keys:

-1. Navigate to Settings from the main menu
+1. Go to Settings from the bottom of the sidebar

 3. View your existing keys or create new ones

 Only users with the Admin role can view and manage API keys.
-The API Keys tab is not visible to Editors or Viewers.
+The API keys tab isn't visible to other roles.

 Creating an API key